 Of course there’s always a slight risk we might accidentally get good at doing what we’re bad at.
 But in the unlikely event this happens, try not to despair!
 Both outcomes are equally positive.
 It’s easier to love doing what we’re good at for longer if we’re balancing it by focusing with the same passion and intensity on doing what we’re bad at.
 If we only do what we’re good at, we risk experiencing every arbitrary rejection and negative comment as a knife wound to our hearts.
 If we only do what we’re good at, we’re far more likely to equate criticism with the most paralyzing form of personal failure.
 Shame is not a creative emotion, even if it’s what we’re good at.
 So keep doing what you’re bad at.
 It’s the best way to live.

-Sadie Kaye is a writer, filmmaker, RTHK presenter, founder of Bipolar Hong Kong and creative director of Mental Ideas.
+Sadie Kaye is a writer, filmmaker, RTHK presenter and founder of Bipolar Hong Kong.

 Want to write for Bipolar Hong Kong or Mental Ideas?

-This piece was republished in Sai Kung Buzz on World Suicide Prevention Day: https://saikungbuzz.hk/2018/09/the-importance-of-doing-what-were-bad-at
+This article was republished in Hong Kong Buzz on World Suicide Prevention Day: https://hongkongbuzz.hk/2018/09/the-importance-of-doing-what-were-bad-at

 Need Urgent Help?
 Contact the Hong Kong Samaritans!